bshall/dusted/README.md

 ycodes, yboundaries = segment(y, kmeans.cluster_centers_, gamma=0.2)

 # Search for matching unit sub-sequences
-for path, a, b, similarity in match_rescore(xcodes, ycodes, sim, gap=1, threshold=6):
+for path, a, b, similarity in match(xcodes, ycodes, sim, gap=1, threshold=6):
     # Find start and end times of the matching sub-sequences
     a0 = round(xboundaries[a0 - 1] * 0.02, 2)
     an = round(xboundaries[an] * 0.02, 2)